-When I have my friends over and host a drinking party, I sometimes go shopping at a convenience store near my house before the party and prepare alcoholic beverages and “Otsumami (おつまみ)”.
+For a drinking party with my friends, I often go shopping at a convenience store near my house and prepare alcoholic beverages and “Otsumami (おつまみ)”.

-Otsumami is the word for finger foods and nibbles eaten as accompaniments for alcoholic drinks, and each convenience store in Japan usually stocks a large variety of Otsumami snacks.
+Otsumami is the Japanese word for finger foods and nibbles eaten with alcoholic drinks, and convenience stores in Japan carry a large variety of those snacks.

-According to this Japanese recipe site, the making method of Batapi peanuts is as follows,
+Based on this Japanese recipe site, the preparation of Batapi nuts is simple as follows,

-- Heat a frying pan and add a pat of butter to it
+- Heat a frying pan and put in a pat of butter.

-- Cook the peanuts with the butter lightly and sprinkle salt over it
+- Fry the nuts lightly and sprinkle salt over the pan.

-However, the majority of Batapi peanuts sold at supermarkets and convenience stores in Japan are not oily but dry.
+The majority of Batapi peanuts sold at supermarkets and convenience stores in Japan are not oily and dry.

-Since Batapi is a favorite with drinkers in Japan, many Japanese food companies are producing their own Batapi peanuts, adding their own unique touches.
+Since Batapi has been a favorite of drinkers in Japan, many Japanese food companies produce the snack, adding unique twists.

-For example, what sets the Batapi I bought this time apart from its counterparts is the use of Jane’s Krazy Mixed Up Salt (Amazon.com).
+For example, what sets this product apart from its counterparts is the use of Jane’s Krazy Mixed-Up Salt.